D-Amaryllis/1660Spring2021/README weather log.md

 1/19/2021 about 28 degrees but super windy so it felt colder.
 1/20/2021 34 degrees and sunny
 1/21/2021 30 degrees and sunny
+1/22/2021 39 degrees and cloudy.
+Moving today.
+Why did all life events converge on this week?